jibbius/wp-launchable/README.md

 - You have updated the tagline
 - You have unblocked robots.txt
 - You have customised the admin footer
+- You have unused post_types (that you may wish to hide from the UI?)
 - Framework allows for additional checks to be made, and for quickfixes to be recommended.

 Useful for: